 - And the 5 Shards of Alara were elementals worlds; Alara broke in to 5 pieces, one for each color of mana, accompanied by the two allied colors.
 The design of each of the shards was based off a world with only 3 colors of mana (Bant is super organized and caste based, as it lacks the chaos of red or the jockeying for position of black, for example).

 - The main setting in Exalted, Creation, has the Elemental Poles of Fire (south), Water (west), Air (north), Wood (east) and Earth (center).
 The closer you get to the pole, the more prominent the element becomes; the south is a vast desert and then volcanoes, the west opens to a vast ocean, the North is frozen and windblown, and the east is thicker and thicker forests.
 The Elemental Pole of Earth, in the center of Creation, is a colossal mountain.
 The people naturally try to adapt.

 - Used by the Gormiti toys and TV show.

 - Skies of Arcadia uses this for all the defined nations.
 Though "magic" figures largely as a game mechanic, the cultures are all clearly influenced by the kinds of moonstones to which they have access: Valua has a strong industrial sector powered by electricity, Ixa'taka has lots of fast-growing trees, and Yafutoma has ships that can fly unusually high.
 Nasr mostly just has sand, but its people manage.
-The silver civilization were a race of nihilists.
+The Silver Civilization were a race of nihilists.

 - In The Legend of Zelda games, forest residents (Deku or Kokiri) have the Forest element; Gorons have the Fire element; Zoras have the Water element.
 This has more to do with their temple and artifacts than their magical abilities, since spellcasting isn't common in these games.